gautemo/Gaute-Meek-Olsen/src/today-i-learned/security-csp.md

 title: Content Security Policy (CSP)
 date: 2019-08-08
 category: Security
+description: How to set CSP headers to control where your website can download files from.
 ---

 This is used to prevent your website from downloading files from untrusted domains.